 What brings coherence to these radical approaches is that they are manifestations of ideas first articulated in 1922 by Rudolf Steiner as a solution to the profound economic chaos of his time—rampant inflation, class warfare, and tremendous wealth disparity.
 The central concept is one of associative economics.
 The purpose of economic associations is to bring together all the parties to determine levels of production based on actual need, ensure appropriate distribution, and to set prices such that all parties are sufficiently satisfied.
 The operative principle of associative economics is compassionate interdependence, which requires that participants recognize that through working to meet the needs of others, their needs will be met.
 An associative economy replaces the competitive “marketplace” with a sense of collaborative responsibility for the whole economy.

-John Bloom is Vice-President of Organizational Culture at RSF.
+John Bloom is the former Vice-President of Organizational Culture at RSF.